oneconcern/datamon/docs/proposals/diamond-design.md

 ```

 Tags are kept in metadata and can be used when reporting about running splits or help later with conflict resolution.
+Tags are used as a recognition mark when analyzing datamon log output over several nodes.

 Tags are typically a hostname or something that helps the end-user identify a node in the diamond.

+### Strong ordering
-   1. `add` commands can be strongly ordered based on a design similar to WAL (KSUIDs alone do not guarantee strong ordering, and local timestamps
+`add` commands can be strongly ordered based on a design similar to WAL (KSUIDs alone do not guarantee strong ordering, and local timestamps
 are not fully satisfactory).
-      This is a nice to have addition and can be added later in the implementation.
+This is a nice to have improvement, which can be added later to the implementation.
-   2. explicit cancellation could attempt to interrupt ongoing splits

 ### List files in one or all splits
 ```